 3.4 Allocation Review Process

 An employee may request a review of their position when the employee believes that the basis of its request has become a permanent requirement of the position.
 The request must be complete and submitted in writing to Human Resources on a form provided by the University.
 Allocation reviews will be processed according to the University Position Review and Allocation procedure.
 A position may not be reviewed more often than once every six (6) months.

+3.5 Union Notification

+The written allocation decision will be shared with the union at the time the employee, department head, and/or appointing authority are notified.

 ARTICLE 4 - COMPENSATION